Monday, January 26, 2026

 4. Mathematical Aptitude (Simplified methodology to ensure all basic concepts are absorbed early)

-6. General Knowledge (Basics of Science, Business, History, Geography, Sports, Entertainment and Art & Culture)
+6. General Knowledge (Basics of Science & Business, History & Geography, Sports & Entertainment and Art & Culture) - Oral only

 Promotions should not be kept on hold at this period.